 The A6 lineup is fitted with mild hybrid technology which Audi says can reduce the overall fuel consumption by around 0.7L per 100km while driving around town.
 Officially, the A6 40 TFSI is rated at 6.3L per 100km on a combined cycle, which for a vehicle of this size, is actually a pretty impressive figure that rivals economy numbers of significantly smaller and lighter vehicles like hatchbacks and compact SUVs.
 Moving up to the 45 TFSI brings the economy figure up to 7.2L per 100km, while the 55 TFSI is officially rated at 7.4L per 100km.

 While these figures will, of course, change depending on your driving style, they are impressive economy numbers for a large sedan powered by a petrol engine.

 Our Verdict: Is the Audi A6 Worth it?

 The Audi A6 is a far greater vehicle than its Australian sale numbers would suggest.
 This comes at no fault of the A6, rather, Australian car buyers are gravitating too closely to larger SUVs over sedan body shapes that they are actually missing out on a supremely capable vehicle.
 The A6 is a car that proves you don’t need the sheer size of an SUV to accommodate a family in style and comfort, and serves as an important reminder that the sedan class overall still serves a practical purpose.

 As a complete package, the A6 is a sublime car to drive, and although it is priced at the higher end of the market, it comes packed with enough features that the typical buyer will be extremely pleased with even the entry-level variant.
-If you’re in the market for a new car, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925
+If you want to buy a car online, you can get a free quote at OnlineAuto.com.au and see how much you can save, or call us on 1300 719 925